mustaqahmed/user-activation-v2/README.md

 ### State propagation across frames

-- Any user interaction in a frame sets the activation bits in all ancestor frames (including the frame being interacted with).
+- Any user interaction in a `window` object sets the activation bits in the `window` objects of all ancestor frames (including the `window` being interacted with).

-- Any consumption of the transient bit resets the transient bits in the whole frame tree.
+- Any consumption of the transient bit resets the transient bits in the `window` objects of the whole frame tree.

 ### Major functional changes